RSE-Sheffield/RSE-Sheffield.github.io/_posts/2020-03-29-git-github-remote.md

 ## Convinced?

-What I've described here is a complete system for managing changes to software, from the small to the large, in the context of a multi-disciplinary team.
+What I've described here is a complete system for managing changes to software, from the small to the large, in the context of a multi-disciplinary team that can be spread across the world (or a small area of South Yorkshire!).

 Whilst **git** is perhaps always going to be the domain of the engineer, **GitHub**'s issue tracking and project boards can be engaged with by anyone with a web browser.
 No USB sticks.
 Everyone knows where to find the latest version.

-If you've got a software project with multiple stakeholders, get on this.
+If you've got a software project with multiple stakeholders (a professor and a student is enough), get on this!

+*If you want some help getting going (and you're a University of Sheffield researcher), consider signing up for one of our [online code clinics](/support/code-clinic).*